DavidNepozitek/Style2Vec/docs/Report.md

 We wanted to test the hypothesis, that products close to each other in the embedding share the same style.
 To validate this hypothesis, we decided to check the relation of embedding vector distance with number of common attributes of the products, that is why we used the above-mentioned validation dataset.
 Method:
 1. For large number of randomly chosen samples we find their nearest neighbors.
-2. For each neighbor we compute the Jaccard index with the original item, so for each sample chosen in step 1, we get a sequence of indices.
+2. For each neighbor we compute the Jaccard index with the original item, so for each sample chosen in step 1 we get a sequence of indices.
-3. We average all the sequence obtained from step 2.
+3. We average all the sequences obtained from step 2.

 We applied this method for our model and compared it with the original InceptionV3 model trained for ImageNet task (further as ImagetNet model).